Installing Percona Server for MySQL on Debian and Ubuntu¶

 Starting the service

-Percona Server starts automatically after installation unless the server encounters errors during the installation process.
+Percona Server for MySQL starts automatically after installation unless the server encounters errors during the installation process.
 You can also manually start it by running the following command:

 $ sudo service mysql start

 Confirming the service is running

 You can verify the service status by running the following command:

 $ service mysql status